If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Top 20 Dishwashing Statistics and Facts

-2. Josephine Cochrane invented the first dishwasher that actually worked and saved time.
+2. Josephine Cochrane invented the first practical, commercially successful dishwasher.

-3. In 1924, William Howard Livens invented a domestic dishwasher similar to what we use today.
+3. In 1924, William Howard Livens designed a machine with a front door and wire rack, similar to modern units.

 History of Dishwashers